williamdemeo/LEAN_wjd/theorem_proving/README.md

 end hide
 ```

-Because the constructors are polymorphic over types, we have to insert the type ``α`` as an argument repeatedly.
-But this information is redundant: one can infer the argument ``α`` in ``cons α a (nil α)`` from the fact that the second argument, ``a``, has type ``α``.
-One can similarly infer the argument in ``nil α``, not from anything else in that expression, but from the fact that it is sent as an argument to the function ``cons``, which expects an element of type ``list α`` in that position.
++ Because the constructors are polymorphic over types, we have to insert the type
+  ``α`` as an argument repeatedly.
+But this information is redundant: one can
+  infer the argument ``α`` in ``cons α a (nil α)`` from the fact that the second
+  argument, ``a``, has type ``α``.

++ One can similarly infer the argument in ``nil α``, not from anything else in
+  that expression, but from the fact that it is sent as an argument to the
+  function ``cons``, which expects an element of type ``list α`` in that position.

-This is a central feature of dependent type theory: terms carry a lot of information, and often some of that information can be inferred from the context.
-In Lean, one uses an underscore, ``_``, to specify that the system should fill in the information automatically.
-This is known as an "implicit argument."
++ This is a central feature of dependent type theory.
+Terms carry a lot of
+  information, and often some of that information can be inferred from the context.

+---

++ In Lean, one uses an underscore, ``_``, to specify that the system
+  should fill in the information automatically.
+This is known as an "implicit
+  argument."

 ```scala
 namespace hide